Ha0Tang/LGGAN/README.md

 **Preparing CVUSA Dataset**.
 The dataset can be downloaded [here](https://drive.google.com/drive/folders/0BzvmHzyo_zCAX3I4VG1mWnhmcGc), which is from the [page](http://cs.uky.edu/~jacobs/datasets/cvusa/).
 After unzipping the dataset, prepare the training and testing data as discussed in [SelectionGAN](https://arxiv.org/abs/1904.06807).
 We also convert semantic maps to the color ones by using this [script](https://github.com/Ha0Tang/SelectionGAN/blob/master/scripts/convert_semantic_map_cvusa.m).
 Since there is no semantic maps for the aerial images on this dataset, we use black images as aerial semantic maps for placehold purposes.

 **Preparing Your Own Datasets**.
 Each training sample in the dataset will contain {Ia,Ig,Sa,Sg}, where Ia=aerial image, Ig=ground image, Sa=semantic map for aerial image and Sg=semantic map for ground image.
-Of course, you can use LGGAN for your own datasets.
+Of course, you can use LGGAN for your own datasets and tasks.

 Of course, you can use GestureGAN for your own datasets and tasks, such landmark-guided facial experssion translation and keypoint-guided person image generation.